wepull/roost-example/hipstershop-ecommerce/README.md

    automatically as you refactor the code, run `skaffold dev` command.

 1. Run `kubectl get pods` to verify the Pods are ready and running.
-The application frontend should be available at http://localhost:80 on your machine.
+The application frontend should be available at http://roost-master:30046 (if deployed in ZKE cluster via Roost) or http://localhost:80 on your machine.

 ### Option 3: Running on Google Kubernetes Engine (GKE)